jlndvr/jlndvr/README.md

 ## 💻 Josue Landaverde | Computer Science @ UTRGV 🤠

-###### General Information: Showcases software development and learning throughout the Spring of 2025.
+###### General Information: This repository showcases my programming experience as an undergraduate student.
+It includes a wide range of projects—from structural lab assignments to group projects and independent real-world problem-solving solutions.

 <table>
   <tr>